Education in China: Admissions and Zhongkao

 Zhongkao (中考), the Senior High School Entrance Examination, is the academic examination held annually in China to distinguish junior graduates.
 Most commonly, students will be tested in Chinese, Mathematics, English, Physics, Chemistry, Political Science and PE.
 Scoring systems vary across regions.

 Admission for senior high schools, especially selective high schools, is somewhat similar to the one for universities in China.
 Students will go through an application system where they may choose the high schools at which they wish to study in an order to their preference before the high schools set out their entrance requirements.
 Once this is completed and the high schools will announce their requirements based on this information and the places they will offer in that year.
 For instance, if the school offers 800 places in that year, the results offered by the 800th intake student will be the standard requirements.
 So effectively, this ensures the school selects the top candidates in all the students who have applied to said school in that academic year.
 The severe competition only occurs in the very top high schools, normally, most students will have sufficient results for them to continue their secondary education if they wish to.

 There are other official rules of admission in certain top high schools.
-If a prestigious senior high school wants to admit 800 students a year, the admissions office ranks students’ scores from highest to lowest and then selects their first 700 students.
+If a prestigious senior high school wants to admit 800 students a year, the admissions office ranks students' scores from highest to lowest and then selects their first 700 students.
 The other 100 positions are provided to the students who do not meet the required standard, but still want to study at that school.
 These prospects need to pay extra school fees.
-A student can't perform badly in Zhongkao, if their scores are close to the required standard, they could still study in that top school if they can afford the expenses.
+A student cannot perform badly in Zhongkao, if their scores are close to the required standard, they could still study in that top school if they can afford the expenses.
 Those who study in that high school must place a maximum of two points below the standard requirement.
 Usually, 0.5 points is a standard.
 For instance, if a student is two points below the standard requirement, they pay four times as much as the student who gets 0.5 points below the standard requirement.
 The admissions of the 100 students who are required to pay the school fees usually do not get the same admission letters as normal students receive, but they can still study and live with normal students in the same high school, with the same teacher.